stilldavid/userland-book/script/index.md

-Both of these scripts are imperfect, but they were quick to write, they're made out of standard commands, and I don't yet hate myself for them:  All signs that I'm not totally on the wrong track with the `meta-ok-poem` abstraction, and could build it into my ongoing writing project.  `okpoems` and `markpoem` would also be easy to hook into with custom keybindings in my editor.
-With a few more lines of code, I can build a system to wade through the list of candidate files and quickly mark the interesting ones.
+Both of these scripts are imperfect, but they were quick to write, they're made out of standard commands, and I don't yet hate myself for them:  All signs that I'm not totally on the wrong track with the `meta-ok-poem` abstraction, and could live with it as part of an ongoing writing project.  `okpoems` and `markpoem` would also be easy to use with custom keybindings in my editor.
+In a few more lines of code, I can build a system to wade through the list of candidate files and quickly mark the interesting ones.

 generality
 ----------